tristantbg/kirby-enhanced-textarea/README.md

 ## Installation

-Simply put the "textarea" folder into your site/fields folder.
-The default textarea field will be overwritten and you don't need to edit your blueprints.
+Download or clone this repository and put the "kirby-enhanced-textarea-master" folder into your `site/fields` folder and rename it to `textarea`.
+Alternatively you can also use the [Kirby CLI](https://github.com/getkirby/cli).

 ## Configuration